krystin987/Boilerplate/boilerplate.md

 #### This is a basic guide to setting up a basic webapp.
-Anyone can make edits, but please don't provide codeblock solutions.
+Anyone is free to clone this repo and submit pull requests for edits (in fact, it's encouraged), but please don't provide codeblock solutions.
 This guide is meant to be followed using google for any facets or terms you may not understand.

 ## step 1: Directory
   Make a folder, name it something like 'myapp'